mazetoken/microfiapp/README.md

 ---

 To try the app with your CashTokens, you need to download the repository, change the wallet details in the "example_env.txt" and rename it to ".env".
-Change `views/index.ejs`, `server.js`, `serviceWorker.js` and `manifest.json` for your needs (token and website details, hCaptcha, etc.) in e.g. Visual Studio Code.
+Change `views/index.ejs`, `server.js` for your needs (token and website details, etc.) in e.g. Visual Studio Code.
 You can use a wallet seed phrase instead of WIF (in .env: remove comment `#` next to SEED and add `#` next to WIF).
 If you like and use the app, consider keeping Microfi website url (https://microfi.eu) in credits.
 You can use e.g. [Electron Cash wallet](https://electroncash.org) to distribute tokens, [Microfi wallet](https://microfi.eu/wallet) or even [Microfi paper wallet](https://microfi.eu/paperwallet).
 Use separate wallet (for distribution only).
-You can use [hCaptcha](https://hCaptcha.com/?r=913a126f378f) if you want (you need to modify the code a bit: index.ejs, server.js and .env)

 `#SEED="wallet seed phrase"`
 `WIF="wallet private key"`
-`#HCAPTCHA_SECRET=`
 `PORT=3000`

 You need nodejs installed on your system.
 Open a command line (e.g. PowerShell), navigate to the app directory and run: